olebole/irafdoc/doc/echelle.ecidentify.rst

   It is common to transfer the feature identifications and coordinate function from one image to another.
-When a new image without a database entry is examined, such as when going to the next image in the input list or selecting a new image with the <tt>":image"</tt> command, the current feature list and coordinate function are kept.
-Alternatively, a database record from a different image may be read with the <tt>":read"</tt>
+When a new image without a database entry is examined, such as when going to the next image in the input list or selecting a new image with the <span style="font-family: monospace;">":image"</span> command, the current feature list and coordinate function are kept.
+Alternatively, a database record from a different image may be read with the <span style="font-family: monospace;">":read"</span>
   command.
 When transferring feature identifications between images the feature coordinates will not agree exactly with the new image feature positions and several options are available to reregister the feature positions.
-The key <tt>'c'</tt> centers the feature nearest the cursor using the current position as the starting point.
-When preceded with the <tt>'a'</tt>
+The key <span style="font-family: monospace;">'c'</span> centers the feature nearest the cursor using the current position as the starting point.
+When preceded with the <span style="font-family: monospace;">'a'</span>
   key all the features are recentered (the user must refit the coordinate function if desired).
 As an aside, the recentering function is also useful when the parameters governing the feature centering algorithm